kvz/deprecated/addon-doc.md

 ### Automatic Instrumentation

-After installing the `librato-rails` gem and deploying your app you will see a number of metrics appear automatically in your Librato account.
+After setting `LIBRATO_SOURCE` in the app configuration, installing the `librato-rails` gem and deploying your app you will see a number of metrics appear automatically in your Librato account.
 These are powered by [ActiveSupport::Notifications][asn] and track request performance, sql queries, mail handling, etc.

 Built-in performance metric names will start with either `rack` or `rails`, depending on the level they are being sampled from.
 For example: `rails.request.total` is the total number of requests rails has received each minute.